Putin hopes tycoons reinvest TNK-BP cash in Russia

 “I hope that they will invest the proceeds in the Russian economy,” Putin said in answer to a question at a news conference broadcast live to the nation on Thursday.

-“If they are the legitimate owners, receiving this money legally, they can invest it where they want,” he added.
+“If they are the legitmate owners, receiving this money legally, they can invest it where they want,” he added.

 The quartet will receive cash on completion of the deal, which should win a green light from Russian and European regulators in the first half of 2013.